Generic orbits, normal bases, and generation degree for fields of rational invariants: Introduction

-There is a younger program to bound the degrees of polynomials that achieve the less ambitious (but still very useful) goal of separating the orbits of $G$ on $V$ \cite{derksen-kemper, domokos2007typical, draisma2008polarization, kemper2009separating, sezer2009constructing, dufresne2009separating, dufresne2009cohen, kohls-kraft, domokos2011helly, dufresne2013finite, kohls2013separating, dufresne2015separating, domokos, reimers2018separating, reimers2020separating, lopatin2021separating, domokos2022separating, kemper2022separating, domokos2024separating, schefler2025separating, schefler2023separating, zhao2025separating}.
+There is a younger program to bound the degrees of polynomials that achieve the less ambitious (but still very useful) goal of separating the orbits of $G$ on $V$ \cite{derksen-kemper, domokos2007typical, draisma2008polarization, kemper2009separating, sezer2009constructing, dufresne2009separating, dufresne2009cohen, kohls-kraft, domokos2011helly, dufresne2013finite, kohls2013separating, dufresne2015separating, domokos, reimers2018separating, reimers2020separating, lopatin2021separating, domokos2022separating, kemper2022separating, domokos2024separating, schefler2025separating, schefler2023separating, zhao2025separating, jia2025modular}.
 The minimum $d$ such that there exists a separating set is called the {\em separating Noether number}, and is written $\bsep(G,V)$.

 More recently still, a program is developing to bound the degrees of the invariant polynomials required to generate the field $\kk(V)^G$ of invariant rational functions as a field extension of $\kk$ \cite{fleischmann2007homomorphisms, hubert-labahn, blum2024degree, blum2024rational, edidin2025orbit, edidin2025generic, reimers2025generic}.
-The minimum $d$ such that $\kk(V)^G$ is generated by polynomial invariants of degree $\leq d$ is denoted $\bfield(G,V)$.
-The study of $\bfield(G,V)$ is in part motivated by an application to signal processing \cite{bandeira2023estimation}.
-Field generation is evidently a less stringent demand on a set of invariants than algebra generation; and if $\kk$ is algebraically closed of characteristic zero, it is also less stringent than orbit separation, because generation of the field $\kk(V)^G$ is equivalent under this hypothesis to {\em generic} orbit separation.
+As mentioned above, the minimum $d$ such that $\kk(V)^G$ is generated by polynomial invariants of degree $\leq d$ is denoted $\bfield$, or $\bfield(G,V)$ to emphasize the dependence on $G$ and $V$.
+Field generation is a less stringent demand on a set of invariants than algebra generation; and if $\kk$ is algebraically closed of characteristic zero, it is also less stringent than orbit separation, because generation of the field $\kk(V)^G$ is equivalent under this hypothesis to {\em generic} orbit separation.
 So this program is a relaxation of both of the above.

-Meanwhile, a second, parallel line of inquiry in invariant theory is to bound the degrees of elements needed to generate the (not necessarily invariant) polynomials $\kk[V]$ as a module over the invariant ring $\kk[V]^G$, or, equivalently (by the graded Nakayama lemma), the degrees in which the coinvariant algebra $\kk[V]_G$ is nonzero \cite{schmid1991finite, cziszter2013generalized, kohls2014top}.
-The parallel question for fields is to bound the degrees of the polynomials required to span the field $\kk(V)$ of rational functions as a vector space over the field $\kk(V)^G$ of rational invariants.
-This question is pursued in forthcoming work \cite{semi-invar}.
-The minimum $d$ such that $\kk(V)$ is spanned over $\kk(V)^G$ by polynomials of degree $\leq d$ is denoted $\Dspan(G,V)$.

-Our main objective in the present work is to provide a direct connection between these two lines of inquiry on degree bounds for invariant fields.
-Provided the characteristic of $\kk$ is coprime to the order of $G$, we show that $\bfield(G,V) \leq 2\Dspan(G,V) + 1$, and this is sharp.